What is a skills matrix and how do you create one?

 1. Identify the skills and competencies needed for the success of a particular team, department or organisation along with proficiency levels.
 To get this list, you could find answers to the following questions:

-- What are the key software/methodologies employees in this role/team/department must be conversant with?
+• What are the key software/methodologies employees in this role/team/department must be conversant with?
 What is the level of expertise required?

-- What are the key people skills employees in this key role/team/department need to function efficiently every day?
+• What are the key people skills employees in this key role/team/department need to function efficiently every day?
 What is the level of expertise required?

-- What are the key jobs or action specific skills employees in this key role/team/department should have?
+• What are the key jobs or action-specific skills employees in this key role/team/department should have?
 What is the level of expertise required?

-2. This is more efficient than listing all the skills each team member or employee has because not all are relevant to the job at hand or your organisation.
+2. This is more efficient than listing all the skills each team member has because not all are relevant to the job at hand or your organisation.
 The skills database you get after this exercise is your skills taxonomy.
 For detailed steps on how to create a skills taxonomy, read this guide: What is a skills taxonomy and why does your organisation need it?

 3. List the relevant skills and certifications your team currently has along with their skill levels (beginner, intermediate or expert) or interest levels.
 This could be in the form of a self-reporting survey or a survey along with conversations with each employee's manager.
 This is your skills inventory.

 4. Assess the team to see if there are any skill gaps (the difference between the skills you need and the skills you have).
 Some tools such as MuchSkills visualise this data for you (more on that later).
 You could also read this detailed guide: Skills Gap Analysis: A complete guide.
+Or explore MuchSkills' skills gap analysis tool to see how it works in practice.

 Example: A skills matrix visualisation on MuchSkills